ascopes/protobuf-maven-plugin/protobuf-maven-plugin/src/site/markdown/corporate-environments.md

 <div id="pmp-toc"></div>

 Some users may be utilising this plugin within a locked-down corporate environments.
+This can make running resolved executables and scripts into a challenge, especially if system administrators install certain pieces of software that automatically kill or delete unsanctioned executables.

+Many users may also have to utilise private package registries, or store components on in-house servers that are not publically accessible.

-The following documents some usage patterns that may be useful to corporate users.
+The following documents some techniques and general guidance for these situations.

 ## Limited executable locations

-Some development environments will have corporate-mandated locations that any custom executables must be run from.
-In this case, failing to run executables from said locations often will result in builds being forcefully aborted and failing.
+Corporate developers may be required to develop on workstations that only allown sanctioned executables to be executed outside a specific set of paths.

+While it may be tempting (and much easier for me) to suggest that developers work with their IT administrators to gain access to development environments with reasonable constraints, this Maven plugin provides an additional potential workaround that is less invasive and can attempt to satisfy these requirements rather than directly avoid them.

 To work around this, a "sanctioned executable path" directory can be configured within this plugin.
 When specified, any executables will first be copied to a unique path within this directory.
 Any